Image by Malachi Witt from Pixabay

-Even though digital and social selling are not only about technology, you have to provide the right tools to your team members if you expect them to be effective.
+Even though digital and social selling is not only about technology, you have to provide the right tools to your team members if you expect them to be effective.

 Enable your team members with the right tools so they can connect with prospects at all stages of the buying journey.